Skip to main content

 Chronic neuroinflammation and mitochondrial energy failure are the twin pillars of age-related cognitive decline.

 When hormone levels fall, neuronal mitochondria become less efficient.
 They produce less ATP and generate more reactive oxygen species (ROS), leading to increased oxidative stress.
-This creates a crisis.
+This creates a cellular energy crisis.
 High-order cognitive processes like memory formation, recall, and complex problem-solving are exceptionally energy-intensive.

 An energy deficit at the cellular level directly translates to a performance deficit at the cognitive level.
 Restoring optimal hormone levels helps rescue mitochondrial function, increasing energy production and reducing oxidative damage, thereby providing the brain with the fuel it needs for peak performance.